-Here's a Boston Harbor schoolie that fell for
+Here's a Boston Harbor schoolie that fell for a homemade flathead bucktail jig, a hot number all week in this area. |

 In recent years, plastics on jigheads have put bucktail jigs on the back burner.
 The convenience of plastics have a lot of fishermen sold on them.
 But when the bait is small and you are looking for a durable offering with action plus, nothing can beat that bucktail jig.
 Over the years I have caught black sea bass, albies bluefish, stripers of all sizes, fluke, scup, pollack and sea robins on bucktail jigs.
 Just about any fish in the ocean that hits an artificial will hit buckail jigs.
 That's why it has been dubbed "the most versatile lure in saltwater" in countless publications.